What is a Computer Network Architect?

-Position Description Design and implement computer and information networks, such as local area networks (LAN), wide area networks (WAN), intranets, extranets, and other data communications networks.
+Computer Network Architect Job Description Design and implement computer and information networks, such as local area networks (LAN), wide area networks (WAN), intranets, extranets, and other data communications networks.
 Perform network modeling, analysis, and planning.
 May also design network and computer security measures.
 May research and recommend network and data communications hardware and software.

-Computer Network Architect Responsibilities
+List of Computer Network Architect Job Duties

 - Participate in network technology upgrade or expansion projects, including installation of hardware and software and integration testing.